ncatlab/nlab-content/pages/0/3/0/3/3030/content.md

     \,.
   $$

-Translating these diagrams into forumas using the _convention LB_ as described at [strict 2-group -- in terms of crossed modules](strict+2-group#InTermsOfCrossedModules) yields the given formulas.
+Translating these diagrams into formulas using the _convention LB_ as described at *[strict 2-group -- in terms of crossed modules](strict+2-group#InTermsOfCrossedModules)* yields the claimed expressions.

 =--